ripley57/Files/Ex/Report.md

 <br/>
 #### Results Pane
 ![TRAVEL_AUTHORIZATION](images/TRAVEL_AUTHORIZATION.jpg)
-There are a lot of "TRACE_AUTHORIZATION" files here, and they look to be related to different people, not LTadashi.
+There are a lot of "TRAVEL_AUTHORIZATION" files here, and they look to be related to different people, not LTadashi.
 Perhaps LTadashi has accessed files that he shouldn't.
 <br/>
 <br/>
 _Let's review one of these files..._